 Articulation and phonology flashcards can only go so far, so when you switch things up with a no-prep speech therapy game, you are WINNING.
 Am I right, or am I right?

-How to Play the Race to 100 Articulation Game
+How to Play the Race to 100 Articulation Game for Speech Therapy

 Before they cross their squares, that’s the number of times they have to practice their speech word.
 You can use a twenty-sided die to ensure you get to 100 within the session.